nickolashkraus/continuing-education/LFS151x/ch_06/notes.md

 * Selectors enable us to group resources based on labels.
 In the above example, the **frontend** service will select all pods which have the labels **app==dockchat** and **tier==frontend**.

 **Volume**
-* The volume is an external filesystem or storage which is available to pods and is mounted on a container’s filesystem.
+* The volume is an external filesystem or storage which is available to pods and is mounted on a container's filesystem.
 They are built on top of [Docker volumes](https://docs.docker.com/userguide/dockervolumes).

 ## Introduction to Apache Mesos